timstableford/proper-job/README.md

   Note that if your iterable input returned an `ExecutorInit` the second argument will be the `init` field returned from the first call.
 - An optional options object (`ExecutorConfig`).
+- An optional callback that may return a promise that's called after execution completes.
+  The first argument will be the `init` field if set.

 It returns an `ExecutorPromise` on success.
 This is an extension of a normal Promise that contains an additional `abort()` function.
 Call this to ask `execute` to gracefully exit.
 Once the promise resolves it will return an `ExecutorResults` object.
 If an error occurs it throws an `ExecutorError`, this contains a field called `result` which is an `ExecutorResults` object.